kuiper2000/Applied_Math/_sources/PDE/Wave_equation.md

 :::{admonition} Example 2

-Solve the problem on a real line
+Solve the problem on a real line with initial displacement of $f(x)$ and 0 initial velocity

 ```{math}
 y(x,0) = f(x) = e^{-|x|}